States begin scaling back daily Covid-19 data reporting as federal officials try to vaccinate more Americans - KION546

 “An ultimate goal is to get to the point where even those who remain unvaccinated are at far less risk — and nobody that I know has really landed on that number,” Freeman said about herd immunity.

 As summer approaches, average daily cases are nearing a 14-month low and just over half of eligible Americans are fully vaccinated.
-About 50.3% of people ages 12 and older in the United States — the cohort eligible to receive a Covid-19 vaccine in the country — were fully vaccinated as of early Wednesday, according to the Centers of Disease Control and Prevention.
+About 50.3% of people ages 12 and older in the United States — the cohort eligible to receive a Covid-19 vaccine in the country — were fully vaccinated as of early Wednesday, according to the CDC.

 Biden’s administration is still trying to incentivize vaccinations across the country.
 One such effort includes the Centers for Medicare & Medicaid Services (CMS) announcing it will pay providers a little extra money to administer vaccines at home for those who have difficulty leaving their home.